 In addition, you should check to see if your business needs any licenses or permits on the local level.

 Each city and/or county may have their own standards regarding licensing and registration.
-Because these standards vary, you’ll want to contact your specific municipality using this complete list of contact information.
+Because these standards vary, you’ll want to contact your specific municipality.

 As opposed to a corporation or limited liability company (LLC), the sole proprietorship is not a legal business entity.
 The sole proprietorship is a one-person business that is not considered to be a distinct entity from the person who owns it, and it is frequently operated using the owner’s personal name.

 Because there’s no distinction between the owner and the business itself, sole proprietors don’t need to file business tax returns ― they instead simply claim any business profits or losses on their personal tax returns.

 Sole proprietors are allowed to sign contracts using their personal name, and along those same lines, customers can write checks to the business by using the sole proprietor’s name.